 One of the virtues of a mathematical loft is that it is necessarily fair.
 You can change a longitudinal contour, and the entire fuselage reshapes itself to accommodate the new line without losing its overall smoothness.
 And, because you know the exact location of the surface at any point, it's easy to plan the installation of interior structure, mechanisms, equipment and furnishings.

 LOFTSMAN provides a procedure for designing flaps to fit in an existing wing, and also for designing the tracks and actuators required to make the flaps follow a desired path.
 Since Melmoth 2 has a large Fowler flap that translates aft all the way to the trailing edge of the wing before deflecting 30 degrees, the track geometry was relatively critical.
 Here is the roller track design screen.
-To define a roller track, you first set several points along the flap travel; you then move the roller around with the mouse, and the slot shape constantly changes to produce the desired travel.
+To define a roller track, you first set several points along the flap travel; you then move the rollers around with the mouse, and the slot shapes constantly change to match the desired travel.

 If you're curious to learn more about conic lofting, you can download a free demo version of LOFTSMAN from the AeroLogic website at www.aerologic.com, together with documentation.
 I sell the program for $295 in a version that does lofting only; the version advertised on the website, which also performs meshing for computational fluid dynamics models, is more expensive.